 If worn correctly, the average treatment time for adult Invisalign patients is 12 to 15 months.
 However, just like traditional braces, it is important not to neglect the retention phase after your treatment is complete.
 This typically involves wearing retainer for a recommended amount of time to maintain your new, straight smile.

 Ready to Get Started?

-Call Gilreath Family Dental to learn more about Invisalign for adults and teens.
+Call Gilreath Family Dentistry to learn more about Invisalign for adults and teens.
 Dr. Gilreath IV is an Invisalign® GOLD PLUS Provider, which means that he has advanced skills and experience with the Invisalign process.
 We can’t wait to share more about the amazing benefits of this innovative clear aligner therapy!